Ewing sarcoma (brief information)

 Treatment of children and adolescents with Ewing sarcoma consists of surgery and/or radiotherapy (local therapy) as well as chemotherapy.
 For some patients, a high-dose chemotherapy followed by autologous stem cell transplantation may be an option, too.

-Radiotherapy (radiation therapy) is done using energy-rich, electromagnetic radiation, given through the skin to the tumour region.
+Radiation therapy (radiotherapy) is done using energy-rich, electromagnetic radiation (photons oder protons), given through the skin to the tumour region.
 Radiation causes DNA damage in tumour cells, thereby leading to cell death.
 Chemotherapy uses drugs (so-called cytostatic agents or cytostatics) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.

 Course of treatment